natsu-nanana/nova/README.rst

 To watch it: http://jenkins.openstack.org

-To hack at it: read HACKING
+To hack at it: read HACKINg

 To cry over its pylint problems: http://jenkins.openstack.org/job/nova-pylint/violations

+opst test